getcoding-ca/handbook/docs/Coaches/how-to-coach-101.md

 - Give them some detailed tasks for next week
 - Send them resources (youtube, how-to's, ...)

-## Projects Are The Core of Get Coding
+## Projects Are The Core of Get Building

 - The student MUST select the project
 - You should control the scope so it's not too big/small